Eschatologue/CM_wiki/docs/campaign/exploration/valinor/loc-underground.md

 --->

-#### Clock Tower

-A moderately sized tower with a half-functioning observatory.
+**Cock Tower** – A moderately sized tower with a half-functioning observatory.
 You can see most of Underground Valinor from here—if only you had Darkvision...

-#### Underground Lake

-An old fishing spot for darkwater dwellers, now infested with aberrations.
+**Underground Lake** – An old fishing spot for darkwater dwellers, now infested with aberrations.